JakobGM/astrality/docs/tutorial.rst

 configuration files reside.
 The default value of this environment variable is "~/.config".
 We will create an Astrality module which automatically detects files named "template.whatever", and compile it to "whatever".
-This way you can easily add new templates without having to add new configuration.
+This way you can easily write new templates without having to add new configuration in order to compile them.

 .. code-block:: yaml